ETS-Android2/FlipIt/README.md

 # Flipit

-DiFra Memory is a game created in Android Studio.
+FlipIt is a game created in Android Studio.
 The application has 3 main levels: easy, medium and hard where all the tiles are shuffled when a new game is opened.
-The game has the numbers of the attemps, the score and timer.
+The game has the numbers of the attempts, the score and timer.
 When a game is over the app asks you if you want to play again.

 ## How to play